viv-4/k8s-helm/charts/README.md

 ## Known Issues

-When destroying a stateful set PVCs and PVs are not deleted.
-Consequently any configuration stored on file in a PV will be retained when the deployments are deleted and re-added as in a development scenario, ( ie helm install > helm uninstall > helm install ).
+When destroying a stateful set PVCs and the underlying PVs are not deleted.
+Consequently any configuration stored on file in a PV will be retained when the deployments are deleted and redeployed as in a development scenario, ( ie helm install > helm uninstall > helm install ).

 Because configurations such as the Etcd master password is randomly generated redeploying will generate a new password as a secret which will not match the secret stored in the etcd PV and the deployment will fail